🇩🇪

 • On-time delivery rates improved significantly

-• Driver working hours optimized within legal limits
+• Driver working hours improved within legal limits

 • Last-mile delivery made more efficient in urban areas